 In the late afternoon head back to your hotel and get ready for dinner.

-We try to typically eat around 5pm when we are in Manuel Antonio because there are so many great restaurants with wonderful sunset views.
-You can check out our guide to Manuel Antonio some good options, but our favorite sunset dinner spot is called Ronny’s Place.
-It’s good to make a reservation here ahead of time.
+We try to typically eat around 5 or 5:30pm when we are in Manuel Antonio because there are so many great restaurants with wonderful sunset views.
+You can check out our guide to Manuel Antonio some good options.

 Note: Make sure to bring bug spray with you to dinner.
 The second the sun goes down it tends to get really buggy.